groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/02_Objects.md

 # Existing classes

 The great strength/benefit/bonus of object-oriented programming is the vast array of existing libraries of objects that you can reuse in your code.
-In Groovy and Java the listing of these available objects are referred to as the Application Programming Interface (API)[^bookmarks].
+In Groovy and Java the listing of these available objects are referred to as the Application Programming Interface (API).

 If we were going to create a variable to hold a string (a piece of text) we would do something like: